The 2018 competition will open soon.

 All Nota Bene entries must be submitted electronically using the form on this page.
 Hard copies of manuscripts will not be accepted.

 The author of the manuscript judged most outstanding will receive the Ewing Citation Scholarship Award, a scholarship of $1,000.
 Authors of up to four manuscripts will be named recipients of Reynolds Scholarship Awards, scholarships of $500 each.
 These awards are endowed by the Donald W. Reynolds Foundation in Pine Bluff, Arkansas.
 They honor the memory of the late Donald W. Reynolds, founder of the Donrey Media Group.

-Members whose works have been selected for publication will be notified.
-After all winners have been notified a list of winning entries will be posted on the Phi Theta Kappa website.
+All members will be notified by email, regardless of whether their entries were selected for publication.
+After all scholarship winners have been notified, a list of winning entries will be published on the Phi Theta Kappa website.
 Members whose entries have been selected to be published retain the rights to their work.